-TxANA not only strives to positively advance the collective agenda of over 3,000 CRNAs (Certified Registered Nurse Anesthetists) across the state of Texas, but we also aim to promote a dynamic collaboration between members and agencies in the healthcare field.
+TxANA not only strives to positively advance the collective agenda of nearly 4,000 CRNAs (Certified Registered Nurse Anesthetists) across the state of Texas, but we also aim to promote a dynamic collaboration between members and agencies in the healthcare field.
 TxANA implements a straight forward platform to inform and connect with its members through email updates, online advertising and quarterly digital newsletters.
 These forms of communication are the fastest and most efficient ways for your company or agency to reach members of TxANA.

 TxANA produces a newsletter every quarter that includes updates by senior leadership of the association on meetings, events, best practices and available resources for its members.
 With that said, our newsletters provide a substantial opportunity for companies and agencies to advertise new products or services to thousands of CRNAs and eligible student members.
 Ad options range from 1/8th to a whole page, with a 10% rate discount for a year subscription.